Sometimes called a carousel, otherwise known as a slider.

 Watch the video (or read the transcript below) to find out why and what you can do about it.

 Today I’m going to tell you why carousels, or sometimes known as sliders, are killing the conversions on your recruitment company website.

 Above, you can see a rough layout of a typical homepage.
-At the top, this is the carousel/slider and some general content below that.
+At the top, is the carousel/slider and some general content below that.